Ughanze23/HR-database/README.md

 As such, the HR department has tasked you, as the new data architect, to design and build a database capable of managing their employee information.

 ## Dataset
-The HR dataset you will be working with is an Excel workbook consisting of 206 records, with eleven columns.
+The HR dataset i worked with is an Excel workbook consisting of 206 records, with eleven columns.
 The data is in human-readable format and has not been normalized at all.
 The data lists the names of employees at Tech ABC Corp, as well as information such as job title, department, manager's name, hire date, start date, end date, work location, and salary.

 * Zip file contains powerpoint presentation of the project, and sql DDL statements used to create tables.